 If you're a graduate looking to make a career change, or you have a relevant degree but want to deepen your HR knowledge to increase your chances of securing employment, consider studying for a Masters in HR to stay ahead of the competition.

 Full-time HR Masters degrees are typically a year in length.
 Many institutions also offer the option of studying part time over the course of two to four years.

-Which specific modules you take will depend on the individual course you're on, but generally you'll study:
+The specific modules you take will depend on the course you're on, but generally you'll study:

 - the role of HR in organisations